TenPassion/kindroid-mod/README.md

 # Kindroid Mod 1.0

-Welcome to the Kinroid Script repository!
+Welcome to the Kinrdoid Script repository!
 This script enhances your experience on [kindroid.ai] by adding useful features to your user interface.

 ## Features